 In a typical filtration process, the water goes through:

-2. Sedimentation: Before the coagulation process, the contaminants move freely inside the water.
-After it, due to flocculation, they’re clumped and heavy, which makes them sink to the bottom of the tank.
-It’s called sedimentation.
+- Sedimentation: Before the coagulation process, the contaminants move freely inside the water.
+After that, due to flocculation, they’re clumped and heavy, which causes them to sink to the bottom of the tank.
+This process is called sedimentation.

 Desalination

-As explained before, desalination plants work to filter out the salt, bacteria, and other minerals from seawater.
+As we touched on above, desalination plants filter out the salt, bacteria, and other minerals from seawater.
 Without this process, seawater is undrinkable.

 Well Water Treatment

 The two previous ways of treating tap water apply if you have city water.
-If you live in a rural area, you most likely have a well.
+If you live in a rural area, it’s most likely that your water source is a well.
 Well water comes directly from the ground and does not go through government-funded treatment.
 It’s up to you to filter and treat your water.

 Well water treatment usually involves an in-home treatment unit.
 The most common units are:

-• Water softeners: In some places, groundwater might be unusually hard and water softening units are the only option for eliminating hard water minerals by employing a process known as ion exchange.
+- Water softeners: In some places, groundwater might be unusually hard, and water softening units are used to eliminate the hard water minerals by employing a process known as ion exchange.

-• Distillation systems: In the distillation process, the water is boiled until it all turns to gas so that contaminants can’t find any particles to hold on to.
+- Distillation systems: In the distillation process, the water is boiled until it all turns to gas so that the contaminants can’t find any particles to hold on to.
 The steam then gets collected and condensed, while the impurities are left behind.

 What Are the Healthiest Alternatives to Tap Water?

-Spring water and purified water are the healthiest water to drink, and the best alternatives to drinking tap water.
+Spring water and purified water are the healthiest types of water to drink, and the best alternatives to drinking tap water.

-They’re both strictly regulated by the EPA and FDA.
+The EPA and FDA strictly regulate both.
 Additionally, the International Bottled Water Association is keen on its members following all the necessary regulations.

 Spring Water

 Bottled spring water is sourced directly from a water spring that sits in an aquifer and is bottled there.
-If the values of the groundwater aren’t in line with the EPA and FDA standards, it is then subjected to two main treatment methods:
+If the content of the groundwater isn’t in line with the EPA and FDA standards, it is then subjected to two main treatment methods:

-• Ozonation: Ozonation is more effective for disinfecting water from pathogens and microorganisms like bacteria, viruses, and microbes than chlorination.
-Moreover, since ozone might be converted into oxygen after the process, the taste of the water isn’t affected by it.
+- Ozonation: Ozonation is more effective than chlorination for disinfecting water from pathogens and microorganisms like bacteria, viruses, and microbes.
+Moreover, since ozone might be converted into oxygen after the process, the taste of the water isn’t affected.

-Spring water manufacturers aim to protect the taste and benefits of groundwater by keeping treatment to a possible minimum.
+Springwater manufacturers aim to protect the taste and benefits of groundwater by keeping treatment to a minimum.

 Purified Water

 In contrast to spring water, purified water is heavily treated.
-Like tap water, it goes through coagulation, flocculation, sedimentation, and filtration processes.
+Like tap water, it goes through coagulation, flocculation, sedimentation, and filtration.

 These treatment methods are often followed by: